OldXrist/py-whisper/README.md

 # py-whisper

-A Python application for transcribing audio and video files using OpenAI's Whisper API.
+A Python application for transcribing audio and video files using Groq's whisper-large-v3 API.

 ## Installation
 1. Clone the repository